Warwick-Jocelyn/Semantic-Aware-Video-Compression-for-Automotive-Cameras/README.md

 ## Implementation
 We can use any segmentation model for stream seperation, here, we use the CCNet for the Cityscapes, and the EfficeintPS for the KITTI-Step dataset.
 The CC-Net is re-trained with the pre-trained model here:
-Here is a vedio clip to show how our two streams look like after the segmentation.
+Here is a [vedio clip](https://mega.nz/folder/hlJkRARQ#lZoi_3-o7bn3TEOVBO33YA) to show how our ROI streams look like after the segmentation and macroblock processing.

 ![Illustrating of separation of ROI and non-ROI streams. ](/doc/Fig-4.png)